 - Lithium-titanate battery

-However, small quantities of lithium-ion batteries can be sent domestically, because parcels are transported by road (just make sure they have a safety data sheet).
+However, small quantities of lithium-ion batteries can be sent domestically, because parcels are transported by road (just make sure they have a safety data sheet and the parcel should be properly labelled with battery caution):

 Lead-acid batteries are NOT acceptable: